Table of Contents

 - Figure out if travel nursing is right for you

-- Gain at least one year of nursing experience
+- Gain at least one year experience

 - Understand the salary for travel nurses